 203.05 Excavation.

 (a) Rock.
 Unless otherwise specified, rock shall be excavated to a minimum depth of 0.5 foot and a maximum depth of 1 foot below subgrade, within the limits of the roadbed.
 Rock removed in excess of 1 foot below subgrade will not be paid for.
 Backfilling of the depth in excess of 1 foot below subgrade shall be at the Contractor’s expense.
 Approved embankment material shall be used to bring the rock-excavated areas to subgrade elevations within the tolerances specified in subsection 203.04.
 Undrained pockets shall not be left in the rock surface and depressions shall be drained at the Contractor’s expense.
 Any change to cut slopes by the Department will be made prior to the next drilling operations.
-When required for rock excavation, controlled blasting shall be conducted in accordance with the Project Specifications.
+When required for rock excavation, controlled blasting shall be conducted in accordance with the Contract.

 (b) Unclassified.
 Excess or unsuitable excavated material, including rock and boulders, that cannot be used in embankments may be placed on the side slopes of the nearest fill as approved.
 Unless otherwise specified by the Engineer, intercepting ditches shall be made above the top of cut slopes and carried to outlets near the ends of the cuts.
 In order to blend the intersection of cut slopes with the slope of the adjacent natural ground surfaces in a uniform manner, the tops of all cut slopes, except those in solid rock, shall be flattened and rounded in accordance with typical sections and details specified.
 Earth overburden lying above solid rock cuts shall be treated in the same manner as earth cuts.
 The Department reserves the right to change cut slopes during the progress of excavation.